Collaboration is Tricky

 Once warmed up, the most successful tactic I’ve used is asking the group to independently respond to questions or scenarios.
 Whether it’s two minutes or 20 minutes, timeboxing creates energy in the group to note or sketch down their ideas.
 Once time is up, people take turns sharing ideas.
 Everyone gets chance to speak, uninterrupted.
 From here, the group can use techniques like affinity mapping to cluster similar observations and ideas for further discussion before deciding on next steps.

 These simple activities have led to productive problem-solving sessions where diverse ideas are surfaced and visualized.
 We’ve built further clarity into workshop exercises by assigning roles to members of the group.
-The most common role is a moderator, who coaches the group through an exercise.
-The thing about moderating is you need to remember that it’s your sole role.
-You need to focus on guiding the session to ensure everyone is contributing in a productive way.
+The most important role is the facilitator, who coaches the group through an exercise.
+The thing about facilitating is you need to remember that it’s your sole role.
+You need to focus on guiding the session to ensure everyone has opportunity to contribute and help the group move forward.

 Teams: Don’t presume people know how to work together